Points of Pride

 Top residential honors college.
 Our Commonwealth Honors College recruits the best and the brightest, with average SATs at 1386/1600 and average GPAs at 4.27.
 In 2013, we opened a six-building honors complex for living and learning.

 Artistic hotbed.Our Fine Arts Center brings nationally known theater, music, and dance to campus year-round.
 Six campus galleries exhibit visual arts.
 Student art and performance opportunities abound.

 Devoted to diversity.
 UMass Amherst has a rich history in support of social justice and in efforts to improve diversity, equity, and inclusion on our campus.
 Our LGBTQ center and our women’s center, for example, were among the first established in the nation.
 And we offer more than 100 academic courses on diversity-related topics.

 Award-winning scholars.
 We are one of the nation’s top-producing research universities for student Fulbright and Goldwater scholarships.
-Our 14 Fulbright and four Goldwater scholars exemplify our excellence.
+Our eight Fulbright scholars, along with our Boren, Beinecke, and Marshall scholars, exemplify our excellence.